Hybrid modern authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers

-Your identity configurations are any of the types supported by AAD Connect (such as password hash sync, pass-through authentication, on-premises STS supported by Office 365, et cetera.)
+Your identity configurations are any of the types supported by Azure AD Connect, such as password hash sync, pass-through authentication, and on-premises STS supported by Office 365.

-You have AAD Connect configured and functioning for user replication and sync.
+You have Azure AD Connect configured and functioning for user replication and sync.

-Make sure both an on-premises test user, as well as a hybrid test user homed in Office 365, can login to the Skype for Business desktop client (if you want to use Modern Authentication with Skype) and Microsoft Outlook (if you want so use Modern Authentication with Exchange).
+Make sure both an on-premises test user, as well as a hybrid test user homed in Office 365, can login to the Skype for Business desktop client (if you want to use modern authentication with Skype) and Microsoft Outlook (if you want to use modern authentication with Exchange).

 What else do I need to know before I begin?

-All the scenarios for on-premises servers involve setting up Modern Authentication on-premises (in fact, for Skype for Business there is a list of Supported topologies) so that the server responsible for authentication and authorization is in the Microsoft Cloud (AAD's security token service, called 'evoSTS'), and updating Azure Active Directory (AAD) about the URLs or namespaces used by your on-premises installation of either Skype for Business or Exchange.
+- All the scenarios for on-premises servers involve setting up modern authentication on-premises (in fact, for Skype for Business there is a list of supported topologies) so that the server responsible for authentication and authorization is in the Microsoft Cloud (Azure AD's security token service, called 'evoSTS'), and updating Azure AD about the URLs or namespaces used by your on-premises installation of either Skype for Business or Exchange.
 Therefore, on-premises servers take on a Microsoft Cloud dependency.
 Taking this action could be considered configuring 'hybrid auth'.

-This article links out to others that will help you choose supported Modern Authentication topologies (necessary only for Skype for Business), and how-to articles that outline the setup steps, or steps to disable Modern Authentication, for Exchange on-premises and Skype for Business on-premises.
-Favourite this page in your browser if you're going to need a home-base for using Modern Authentication in your server environment.
+- This article links out to others that will help you choose supported modern authentication topologies (necessary only for Skype for Business), and how-to articles that outline the setup steps, or steps to disable modern authentication, for Exchange on-premises and Skype for Business on-premises.
+Favorite this page in your browser if you're going to need a home-base for using modern authentication in your server environment.